GoogleChromeLabs/squoosh/api/README.md

 ## Writing encoded images to the file system

-When you have encoded an image, you normally want write it to a file.
+When you have encoded an image, you normally want to write it to a file.

 This example takes an image that has been encoded as a `jpg` and writes it to a file: